oduwole-ayomipo/little-lemon-restaurant/README.md

 - Showcased expertise in version control using Git and GitHub.
 - Applied design principles and UX/UI considerations in Figma.
 - Established a structured HTML foundation and implemented responsive CSS styling.
-- Implemented interactive components, managed state effectively, and utilized APIs.
+- Implemented interactive components, managed state effectively.
+- Developed a form desgin and validation using Formik and Yup.
 - Ensured code correctness and reliability through unit testing.
+- Utilized Email.js to send real-time reservation confirmation to customer.
 - Participated in collaborative peer review and reflective assessments.

 - These are some snippets I am proud of